Anatomy of a Direct To Patient Awareness Campaign that Drives Demand

 Direct to consumer (DTC) is used to reach and inform consumers who might not know they have a certain condition and eventually should help inform them that there are specific treatment options available to them.

 Direct to patient (DTP) is used to reach patients who are already aware of their condition and are currently being treated for it.
-Ultimately when setting up a DTP campaign, your end goal is to influence your patients to either continue using your product or to switch to the product you are marketing.
+Ultimately when setting up a DTP marketing campaign, your end goal is to influence your patients to either continue using your product or to switch to the product you are marketing.

 From medical devices, emerging e-health technologies, to healthy lifestyle consumer products—we know that the ultimate objective of your DTP awareness campaign strategy is to drive awareness for your product or device and increase overall product sales.
 With that as a starting point, we begin to map out the tools necessary in implementing a successful campaign.